 “She was my first baby, so I really didn’t know how to do anything,” El says.
 “The N/IICU team taught me and had me do whatever I could.
 That little bit of control meant the world.
 It made me feel like a mom.”

-Emily was discharged with an apnea monitor to check her breathing, which she needed for about five months, and she didn’t walk until she was a year and a half old.
-But now, at 2, Emily is fully caught up with her peers.
-She graduated from CHOP’s Neonatal Follow-up Program after a year and a half and now only visits the Hospital every six months to ensure her surgical site is healing well and there is no tumor recurrence.
+Emily was discharged with an apnea monitor to check her breathing, which she needed for about five months, and she didn’t walk until she was a year and a half old, but she quickly caught up with her peers.
+She graduated from CHOP’s Neonatal Follow-up Program after a year and a half, after which she only visited the Hospital every six months to ensure her surgical site was healing well and there was no tumor recurrence.

 “I look at her and I think how close we came to losing her,” adds El.
 “I just can't imagine our lives without her.
 I think about it every year on her birthday.
 My first thought is, ‘Happy birthday,’ and my second thought is, ‘Thank God we went to CHOP.’”